hvianna/audioMotion.js/README.md

 https://hvianna.github.io/audioMotion.js/

-## Usage
+## Basic usage

-On the demo website you can load individual songs from your PC and try the pre-configured demo playlists.
+You can load individual songs from your PC using the **Load a song** option.
+This allows for quick visualization of any song, but you can't enqueue songs for playback this way, because the binary data is loaded directly into the HTML5 audio element.

+For a more practical listening / visualization session, the idea is that you use pre-defined playlists.
+You can load a playlist by selecting it from the list and clicking the **LOAD** button.
+This will **add** the selected playlist's content into the current playlist, shown under **Playlist**.

+You can then use the player controls to play, pause and skip through songs in the playlist.

+The **SHUFFLE** button will shuffle the contents of the current playlist. **CLEAR** clears the playlist for loading new content.

+The **Repeat** option, when active, will make the player loop back to the first song after playing the last song on the playlist.

+The **Display** option toggles the display of song title and artist (when #EXTINF tag provided in the playlist - more about this below) on every track change.

+## Using your own playlists

 In order to use your own playlists and get the best out of audioMotion, you'll need to set up a local web server.<br>
 <sub>(Note: on Firefox, as of version 63, you *may be* able to simply open the index.html page and load playlists and music files stored *inside audioMotion's folder,* but everything else will require the files to be loaded via HTTP protocol, that's why you need a web server).</sub>

 The easiest way to do this is by using [Docker](https://www.docker.com/).
-Once you have Docker installed and running, simply open a command prompt in the folder where you downloaded audioMotion.js to, and run:
+Once you have Docker installed and running, simply open a command prompt in the folder where you downloaded audioMotion.js to (if you haven't yet, you can download the package from the [Releases page](https://github.com/hvianna/audioMotion.js/releases/latest)), and run:

 `docker-compose up -d`